sejal-jagtap/de_sql_guidebook/README.md

 SELECT title, paper_status FROM papers WHERE paper_status = 'Rejected';
 ```

-Q. Which authors are affiliated with which institutions?
+### Q. How to display each author’s institution and research field?

 **4. JOIN and ORDER BY Command**

+Explanation:
+Using an INNER JOIN, we link authors with institutions via inst_id to show full author profiles alongside their institutions.

 ```sql
 SELECT a.author_id, a.full_name, a.field_of_research, i.name AS institution